bcomnes/node-handbook/README.md

 <img src="img/max.gif" alt="thanks http://substack.net/art" height="200">

 *An image of Max holding a bag of fish for some reason.
-Probably to feed cats.
+Probably to lure cats.
 Image by [substack](http://substack.net/art)*

 [maxogden/art-of-node](https://github.com/maxogden/art-of-node#the-art-of-node) gives a thorough explanation of how node works, how to write node flavored javascript, callbacks and async programming, writing and using modules and how to be apart of the node/js community and do your best.
 Its full of insight and clear reasoning, but when you are new to js and/or node, all of the subtleties can fly by pretty quickly.  **It's a short and easily digestible read, that you should probably read through a few times**.